Everspace/Excellent-Homebrew-Approach/content/Artifacts/Armor/Obsidian Sheath/Strength of Aegis.md

 ---
-title: Strength of Aegis
-category: Obsidian Sheath
 cost: 3m
 essence: 1
 type: Uniform
 keywords:
   - Uniform
 charms_needed:
   - Obsidian Arete
 ---

 With the strength of thousand dragon kings, the lawgiver brings their weapon down with a resounding crash.